 Iovance Biotherapeutics (IOVA) Received its Third Buy in a Row

-After Piper Sandler and Cowen & Co. gave Iovance Biotherapeutics (NASDAQ: IOVA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Mark Breidenbach maintained a Buy rating on Iovance Biotherapeutics today and set a price target of $35.00.
-The company’s shares closed last Monday at $31.46, close to its 52-week high of $34.46.
+After Piper Sandler and H.C.
+Wainwright gave Iovance Biotherapeutics (NASDAQ: IOVA) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
+Analyst Boris Peaker maintained a Buy rating on Iovance Biotherapeutics yesterday.
+The company’s shares closed last Monday at $35.79, close to its 52-week high of $36.25.

-According to TipRanks.com, Breidenbach is a 4-star analyst with an average return of 8.9% and a 42.7% success rate.
-Breidenbach covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Allogene Therapeutics, and Kadmon Holdings.
+According to TipRanks.com, Peaker is a 4-star analyst with an average return of 3.2% and a 40.6% success rate.
+Peaker covers the Healthcare sector, focusing on stocks such as Pacira Pharmaceuticals, Emergent Biosolutions, and Stemline Therapeutics.

-Iovance Biotherapeutics has an analyst consensus of Strong Buy, with a price target consensus of $35.60, implying a 43.5% upside from current levels.
-In a report released yesterday, Piper Sandler also maintained a Buy rating on the stock with a $40.00 price target.
+Iovance Biotherapeutics has an analyst consensus of Strong Buy, with a price target consensus of $37.17, implying a 3.7% upside from current levels.
+In a report issued on February 26, Oppenheimer also maintained a Buy rating on the stock with a $35.00 price target.

 See today’s analyst top recommended stocks >>